floorbot-js/floorbot-music/README.md

-/volume (level)           # Set or reset the volume of the audio /pause                    # Pause the current track /resume                   # Resume the current track
+/volume (level)           # Set or reset the volume of the audio /pause                    # Pause the current track /resume                   # Resume the current track /current                  # Display the current track /clear                    # Clear the current queue
 ```